 Water lettuce is a free-floating aquatic plant whose origins are uncertain.
-An explorer in 18th century Florida was the first person to record its presence in North America.
-Some experts believe it is native to the southeastern United States, while others believe it came from Africa, southern Asia or South America.
-It was likely moved beyond its native range by ships carrying it in their ballast and by people using it in water gardens, aquariums and ponds.
-Water lettuce is a prohibited plant in Florida, Louisiana, Mississippi and Texas, and is considered a noxious weed in South Carolina and Delaware.
+An explorer in Florida, during the 18th century was the first person to record its presence in North America.
+Some experts believe it is native to the southeastern United States, while others believe it came from Africa, southern Asia, or South America.
+It was likely moved beyond its native range by those wishing to plant it in their water gardens, aquariums, and ponds.
+Water lettuce is a prohibited plant in Florida, Louisiana, Mississippi, and Texas, and is considered a noxious weed in South Carolina and Delaware.

 Water lettuce forms large, dense floating mats.
-The plant can adapt to life in ponds, lakes and quiet areas of rivers and streams, but cannot withstand salt water.
+The plant can adapt to life in ponds, lakes, and quiet areas of rivers and streams, but cannot withstand saline environments (salt water).
 While not usually able to tolerate cold temperatures, several populations of water lettuce have been observed in Ontario, and they may be successfully reproducing.
 Scientists are currently studying where water lettuce is growing in Ontario, whether it is able to survive Ontario’s winters, and whether it is likely to spread.

 While biologists have different opinions about the origins of water lettuce, its native range is tropical or subtropical.
-In warm climates it is a perennial, but in temperate regions like southern Ontario it may survive as an annual.
-In Ontario it has been found in ponds connected to the Rideau Canal near Ottawa, and in the Welland Canal in the Niagara Region, Lake St. Clair and its tributaries, Bronte Creek in Oakville, and beaches east of Toronto.
+In warm climates it is a perennial, but in temperate regions like southern Ontario, it may survive as an annual.
+In Ontario, it has been found in ponds connected to the Rideau Canal near Ottawa, in the Welland Canal in the Niagara Region, in Lake St. Clair and its tributaries, in Bronte Creek in Oakville, and along the beaches east of Toronto.